scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

 5. Click Replace All

 ##Updates
-Master - Removed the animation for the graphs to improve load time.
-Updated the default Excel export name to now be the current date.
-Added the ability to format the chat transcripts and the surveys in Excel.
+Master - Fixed issue where the show entries button the table was not appearing.

 * Version 1.0
  * Initial Release